Build multi-modal AI applications using our new open-source Vision AI SDK.

 3. Name your project VideoCall.

-Note that this tutorial was written using Android Studio Jellyfish.
-Setup steps can vary slightly across Android Studio versions.
-We recommend using Android Studio Jellyfish or newer.
+Note: This tutorial's sample project uses Android Studio Ladybug.
+The setup steps can vary slightly across Android Studio versions.
+We recommend using Android Studio Ladybug or newer.

 The Stream Video SDK has two main artifacts: